rgherta/k8s-libvirt/README.md

 ```
 romh@fedora:~$ sudo dnf group install -y --with-optional virtualization
+romh@fedora:~$ echo "export XDG_RUNTIME_DIR=/run/user/$UID" >> ~/.bashrc
 romh@fedora:~$ sudo usermod -a -G libvirt romh
 romh@fedora:~$ sudo systemctl enable libvirtd --now

 ```

 Notice we are logged in as a non-root user that belongs to sudo/wheel group but also libvirt group.
 Normally it is recommended to run libvirt commands as root to avoid permission issues.
-In the following opentofu scripts we will use the qemu session uri.
+In the following opentofu scripts we will use the [session mode](https://libvirt.org/daemons.html).
+These changes were introduced since 2021 and include also a set of socket activated systemd services which makes debugging more difficult.

 The machine is ready to provision libvirtd resources.